MrYsLab/pymata_rh/README.md

 **NOTE: ** You may need to connect a power supply that provides adequate current capacity for your application.

-A Demo GUI is included.
-After install pymata-rh, open a terminal window and type: rhdemo
+**A Demo GUI is included**.
+After installing pymata-rh, open a terminal window and type: rhdemo

 ![](https://github.com/MrYsLab/pymata_rh/blob/master/docs/images/tkgui.png)